CAASPP Practice Tests: Addressing the Most Common CAASPP Mistakes

 The data reveals that while students mastered the basic content, they struggled with Categorizing (Question 7) and explaining their thinking (Questions 10 and 11).
 With this precise feedback, teachers can target these areas in their lessons throughout the school year, better equipping their students to achieve CAASPP test score improvements.

-Explore our question sets for grades 1-8 below:
+Explore our question sets for grades 1-8 in Math below:

-This has resulted in increases of Δ +20% CAASPP Math improvements within the first year of implementation:
+This has resulted in increases of Δ +20% CAASPP improvements within the first year of implementation:

-We are proud to be working on mathematical strategic thinking with forward-thinking educators at:
+We are proud to be working on Strategic Thinking in Math and ELA with forward-thinking educators at:

 We are a local team that is personally committed to education in California.
 We’d be excited to connect for a 15-minute consultation for your school or district!